 - Banca Intesa has no ATM fee (unlike Raiffeisen Bank which charges RSD 500 per withdrawal).

 - Buy rechargeable bus passes at the kiosks, though passengers are rarely checked.

 - Google Maps is okay for bus routes, but it doesn’t include all of them.
 Download the Moovit app instead.

 - Car:Go, Pink Taxi, and Yandex Taxi are their apps for rides (no Uber), but metered taxis are also plentiful in popular spots.

-- Food delivery apps are cheap, but will require you to have a Serbian phone number.
+- Food delivery apps like Wolt are cheap but you might have challenges without a Serbian phone number.
 No Uber Eats.

 - Airbnb has lots of options, and there are often discounts for stays of 28 days or more.
 Much better than trying to get a local apartment rental, which might require a yearlong contract.